nteleky/comp116-nteleky/forensics/README.md

 * __Are there any encrypted files?
 If so, list the contents and a brief description of how you obtained the contents.__

+It looks like the .Dropbox.zip file is encrypted.
+We ran TrueCrypt on this file for several hours and the only thing we were able to get out of it was a configuration file.
+Other than that, the Dropbox.zip was empty.

 * __Did the suspect at one point went to see this celebrity?
 If so, note the date and location where the suspect met the celebrity?
 Please elaborate how you determined this information.__